 Whether you’ve worked in workers’ comp billing for ten days or ten years, one thing is inescapably clear: This is a complex system, rife with moving parts and the possibility for confusion.
-One of our clearest goals at DaisyBill is to illuminate the inner workings of work comp e-billing and spread understanding, compliance, and awareness.
-To that end, we’ve compiled a who’s who guide to the various players you’ll meet along the e-billing journey.
+One of our clearest goals at DaisyBill is to illuminate the inner workings of work comp electronic billing and spread understanding, compliance, and awareness.
+To that end, we’ve compiled a who’s who guide to the various players you’ll meet along the electronic billing journey.

 Medical Coders and Billers